 Mass nonviolent action continues to be the effective tactic of the movement.
 Many, especially in the North, argue that the maximum use of legislation, welfare and anti-poverty programs now replaces demonstrations, and March 14, 1966 that overt and visible protest should now be abandoned.
 Nothing could prove more erroneous than to demobilize at this point.
 It was the mass-action movement that engendered the changes of the decade, but the needs which created it are not yet satisfied.
 Without the will to unity and struggle Negroes would have no strength, and reversal of their successes could be easily effected.
 The use of creative tensions that broke the barriers of the South will be as indispensable in the North to obtain and extend necessary objectives.

 These are partial elements of the Negro’s program for freedom.
 Beyond these is one of singular importance which will be featured in the North—economic security.
 This is usually referred to as the need for jobs.
 The distinction made here between economic security and jobs is not semantic.
 A job in our industrial society is not necessarily equivalent to security.
 It is too often undercut by layoffs.
-No element of the working people suffers so acutely from layoffs as Negroes, traditionally the fired and the last hired.
+No element of the working people suffers so acutely from layoffs as Negroes, traditionally the first fired and the last hired.
 They lack the seniority other workers accumulate because discrimination thwarts long-term employment.
 Negroes need the kind of employment that lasts the year through.
 They need the opportunity to advance on the job; they need the type of employment that feeds, clothes, educates and stabilizes a family.
 Statistics that picture declining rates of unemployment veil the reality that Negro jobs are still substandard and evanescent.
 The instability of employment reflects itself in the fragile character of Negro ambitions and economic foundations.

 Whether the solution be in a guaranteed annual wage, negative Income tax or any other economic device, the direction of Negro demands has to be toward substantive security.
 This alone will revolutionize Negro life, including family relations and that part of the Negro psyche that has lately become conspicuous-the Negro male ego.